NBISweden/development-guidelines/README.md

 feature branches and undergo review before merging (see below).
 This may be highly beneficial for small projects too, obviously (do this!).

-A "hotfix" is a essentially a bugfix to a release.
-In terms of branching, it is thus very similar to a “feature” but for the master branch rather than for the development branch.
+A **hotfix** branch is a essentially a branch that implements a bugfix to a release.
+In terms of branching, it is thus very similar to a “feature” branch but for the master branch rather than for the development branch.
 A hotfix should fix critical errors that were not caught in testing before the release was made.
 A hotfix branch is typically called `hotfix/some_name`.
 Hotfixes should not implement new behaviour, unless this is needed to fix a critical bug.
 Hotfixes need to undergo review before they are merged back into the master *and* development branches.

 The master and development branches are never deleted, while the others are transient.